-C-SPAN Launches American History TV
+C-SPAN Launches American History TVHistorians in the News

 The C-SPAN Networks last launched a “network within a network” in 1998 with Book TV, which airs weekends on C-SPAN2.
 C-SPAN began C-SPAN3 operations ten years ago this month (January 22, 2001) as a digital service.
 C-SPAN3 is currently available in 41 million digital cable TV households and is streamed live online at C-SPAN.org.